-Michael Hibberd was a director of Skope Energy Inc. (a Toronto Stock Exchange ("TSX") listed oil and gas company), which commenced proceedings in the Court of Queen's Bench of Alberta under the Companies' Creditors Arrangement Act (Canada) to implement a restructuring in November 2012, which was completed on February 19, 2013.
-Mr. Hibberd was a director of Montana Exploration Corp. at the time that an order was issued to suspend trading until the 2017 year end financial statements and MD&A were filed and compliance with TSX Venture Exchange requirements was confirmed.
+Michael Hibberd was a director of Montana Exploration Corp. at the time that an order was issued to suspend trading until the 2017 year end financial statements and MD&A were filed and compliance with TSX Venture Exchange requirements was confirmed.
 The order was issued by the Alberta Securities Commission on May 4, 2018.
 Mr. Hibberd is a non-executive Vice-Chairman of Sunshine Oil Sands Ltd. ("Sunshine").
 On October 9, 2020, the Alberta Securities Commission issued an order for Sunshine to re-file its 2019 audited financial statements with an un-modified auditor's opinion.
 The order prevents insiders and control block persons from trading Sunshine shares on the Hong Kong Stock Exchange until revoked.